sketchboard/blog/help/_posts/2014-09-27-slack-integration.md

 </p>
 </aside>

-In case your Slack account email address does not exists on Sketchboard, integration return URL directs you to Sketchboard sign up.
+In case your Slack account email address does not exist on Sketchboard, integration return URL directs you to Sketchboard sign up.

 Usage Guide
 -----------